DavidDragonsage/FooocusPlus/fooocusplus_log.md

 # 1.0.3

+* introduced full support for NVIDIA 50xx video cards
+* now using Torchruntime 1.18.1, Torch 2.7.1 and Xformers 0.0.30
+* full Torch information is now listed in the console, including the CUDA variant
 * the bug with Aspect Ratio selection has been resolved
 * the Random Preset Category selector now works reliably
 * a slight slot machine effect may occur during the randomization process